6 of the Craziest Places Where People Really Live

 The town of Coober Pedy is small (around 3,000 people), remote (over 500 miles north of Adelaide), and underground.
 Yep, it gets SO HOT in this tiny opal mining town that the people would rather dig holes into the ground and live without daylight than deal with the overbearing heat.
 This insane living place includes an entire dugout town with homes, motels, and even a church.

 The super strange thing about Coober Pedy is that some of the opal mining is done by individuals in their own homes.
 When they’re feeling inspired, they just take a hammer to the wall and see what they can find.
 Some have even struck it rich in the past… well, at least enough of them to keep the hopes up of the rest of the population.

 So, there you have it.
-Our list of the top 6 most insane living places around the world.
-From prisons to peaks, we can’t believe people actually live here (but still would love to check them out some day).
+The list of the top 6 most insane living places around the world.
+From prisons to peaks, I can’t believe people actually live here (but still would love to check them out some day).
 Time to update my bucket list!

 You'll also receive regular updates and tips from Slight North to help you get more out of your travel experiences!